c4tom/DreamDevBox/docs/getting-started/devilbox-intranet.rst

 Password protect the intranet
 -----------------------------

-If you share your projects over a LAN, but do not want anybody to view the Devilbox intranet, you can also password protect it.
+If you share your projects over a LAN, but do not want anybody to view the DreamDevBox intranet, you can also password protect it.

 .. seealso::